08 Nov Pennsylvania’s CHC Medicaid Waiver: A Guide to Services at Home

 These are services offered to eligible clients that remove insects and other pests from the member’s home.
 They are offered when the safety and health risks of pests could prevent the member from continuing to live in the community if left untreated.

 Respite care is essentially a short-term break for caregivers that are caring for their loved ones.
 The service provides a paid caregiver for the client when an unpaid family caregiver is away or needs a break from providing care.
+Luckily, Pennsylvania’s CHC Medicaid Waiver helps provide support for these service to some of the millions of family caregivers out there.
 Read about all the benefits that respite care provides for paid family caregivers.

 Specialized medical equipment and supplies